 Overweight people should supplement 1.5 times the amount of vitamin D3 normal weight people need.
 People suffering from obesity should supplement 2 to 3 times the amount of vitamin D3 normal weight people need.

 They mention "two to three times more" in their abstract, citing the Endocrine Society, and note that their article is intended to provide a research basis to justify this, which the Society acknowledged was lacking.
-They are referring to the Endocrine Society's guidelines, mentioned above:
+They are referring to the Endocrine Society's guidelines:

 Evaluation, Treatment, and Prevention of Vitamin D Deficiency: an Endocrine Society Clinical Practice Guideline Michael F. Holick, Neil C. Binkley, Heike A. Bischoff-Ferrari, Catherine M. Gordon, David A. Hanley, Robert P. Heaney, M. Hassan Murad and Connie M. Weaver Journal of Clinical Endocrinology & Metabolism 2011-07-01 https://academic.oup.com/jcem/article/96/7/1911/2833671